 The Semiconductor and MEMS Markets.
-Equipment and automation produced by our Semiconductor operating segment primarily competes with those produced by other original equipment manufacturers, some of which are well-established firms that are much larger and have substantially greater financial and other resources than we have with which to pursue development, engineering, manufacturing, marketing and distribution of their products and may generally be better situated to withstand adverse economic or market conditions.
-Competitors of our horizontal diffusion furnaces include Centrotherm GmbH, Sandvik Thermal Process, Inc., a subsidiary of Sandvik AB, and CVD Equipment, Inc.
+Equipment produced by our Semiconductor operating segment primarily competes with those produced by other original equipment manufacturers.
+Some of these manufacturers are well-established firms that are much larger and have substantially greater financial and other resources than we have with which to pursue development, engineering, manufacturing, marketing and distribution of their products.
+Additionally, these manufacturers may generally be better situated to withstand adverse economic or market conditions.
+Competitors of our horizontal diffusion furnaces include Centrotherm GmbH and CVD Equipment, Inc.